DBaudry/dbaudry.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a post-doctoral researcher at CNRS and ENSAE.
+I am a post-doctoral researcher at ENSAE and IP Paris, working with Vianney Perchet on online algorithms and bandit problems.
 I received my PhD in computer science from the University of Lille, where I worked under the direction of  [Emilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/) and [Odalric-Ambrym Maillard](http://odalricambrymmaillard.neowordpress.fr/) in the INRIA ScooL team.

 During my PhD, I explored non-parametric algorithms for the Multi-Armed Bandit problem.
-Motivated by an application in agriculture, I investigated several approaches based on sub-sampling or Dirichlet Sampling, that work under realistic non-parametric assumptions on the reward distributions.
-I then considered some generalizations of these approaches motivated by practical considerations: risk-awareness by defining the objective with an alternative metric to the expected reward, non-stationarity, or batched feedback.
+Motivated by an application in agriculture, I investigated several approaches based on sub-sampling or bootstrapping, that work under realistic non-parametric assumptions on the reward distributions.
+I then considered some generalizations of these approaches motivated by practical considerations: risk-aware learning, non-stationarity of rewards, or batched feedback.